Brands bet on star power to shine through ad-cluttered Super Bowl

-LOS ANGELES/NEW YORK (Reuters) - Celebrity endorsements are as common during Super Bowl telecasts as pizza and chicken wings, but this year some advertisers are betting their brands will need star power more than ever to justify the $4 million they are paying on average for 30 seconds of time during the big game.
+LOS ANGELES/NEW YORK, Jan 30 (Reuters) - Celebrity endorsements are as common during Super Bowl telecasts as pizza and chicken wings, but this year some advertisers are betting their brands will need star power more than ever to justify the $4 million they are paying on average for 30 seconds of time during the big game.

 This year’s contest will feature actress Scarlett Johansson seductively hawking SodaStream, a machine for making soda at home, and the “Terminator” Arnold Schwarzenegger strangely attired in a blonde wig to extol the virtues of Bud Light beer.